winrevive/win7-sp2/README.md

 - Microsoft Corporation: Windows 7 operating system. *Windows 7 Service Pack 2 is by no means affiliated with Microsoft Corporation.*
 - K4sum1: Inspiration (this project is inspired from the Windows 7 Updated ISO by K4sum1)
 - vxiduu: VxKex and SnippingToolEx
-- Aurorarion: Registry Editor and Paint backports
+- Aurorarion: Some app backports and themed controls in the ISO's autorun
 - ImSwordQueen: Windows 7 theme used in the installation media's PE
 - Private Testers